marmelab/react-admin/docs/useListController.md

 };
 ```

-## Access Control
+## Security

+`useListController` requires authentication and will redirect anonymous users to the login page.
+If you want to allow anonymous access, use the [`disableAuthentication`](./List.md#disableauthentication) prop.

 If your `authProvider` implements [Access Control](./Permissions.md#access-control), `useListController` will only render if the user has the "list" access to the related resource.

 For instance, for the `<PostList>` page below: